gmdsi/GMDSI_notebooks/docs/part2/freyberg_glm_2.md

 pst.pestpp_options["glm_num_reals"] = 50
 ```

-### 2.7.
-Extra Utility Options
+### Extra Utility Options

-There are numerous "utility" options availabel in PEST++GLM.
+There are numerous "utility" options available in PEST++GLM.
 The user manual provides descriptions of all of them.
 The following two specify options for halting PEST++GLM due to model-run failure:

 ```python